Missouri Insurance Claims and Politicians Don’t Mix Well

 Broken water pipe on the level above.

-He called his insurance company who, in turn, hired a local “independent adjuster” who came to the home to assess the damage and determined that the insurance company would agree to pay approximately $11,000.00 to cover the loss of personal property and restore the home to its original condition.
+He called his insurance company, who, in turn, hired a local “independent adjuster” who came to the home to assess the damage and determined that the insurance company would agree to pay approximately $11,000.00 to cover the loss of personal property and restore the house to its original condition.
 Having recently spent much more than this to install the destroyed wooden floors and finish his basement the previous summer — my client was offended by his insurance company’s apparent disregard for his condition and was understandably upset.

 In the search for a public adjuster to represent him, he found this blog on the internet and called me for assistance.

-Most states now license public adjusters to assist homeowners and business owners with their property claims.
+Most states now license public adjusters to assist homeowners and business owners with property claims.
 Help is available.
 All you need to do is ask.

-Property Depreciation – Age Should NOT Be The Only Factor
+Property Depreciation – Age Should NOT Be the Only Factor

 By James H. Bushart